ewclide/dewjs/docs/functions.md

 ### clampOut
 (***value*** : *Number*, ***from*** : *Number*, ***to*** : *Number*) => *Number*

-Truncates the value outside of a upper and lower borders.
-If value specified between borders, then the value truncates to a neares border.
+Truncates the value outside of the interval.
+If value specified inside of the interval, then the value truncates to a neares border.

 - **value* - a value itself.
-- **from* - smaller border of the value.
+- **from* - lower border of the interval.
-- **to* - larger border of the value.
+- **to* - upper border of the interval.

 ```js
 clampOut(125, 50, 100); // 125